A Small Molecule Membrane Permeability Calculation¶

 Detailed knowledge and analysis of the permeation pathways provide insight into the bottleneck regions for a common lead series, which could help guide a medicinal chemist toward rational drug design for permeability.

 The WE-MD method applies MD simulations and WE algorithm in an iterative fashion.
 In this tutorial, a small molecule (tacrine) will be prepared and run for a short simulation (10 iterations of 100 ps each in terms of molecular time).
-This short simulation will be analyzed using the analysis floe, and the resulting data will be compared to a larger, pre-generated output dataset of the same molecule.
+This short simulation will be analyzed using the analysis Floe, and the resulting data will be compared to a larger, pre-generated output dataset of the same molecule.

-This tutorial uses the following Floes
+This tutorial uses the following Floes from the OpenEye Permeability Floes package:

-Create a Tutorial Project¶
+Create a Tutorial Project

 Note

-If you have already created a Tutorial project you can re-use the existing one.
+If you have already created a tutorial project you can re-use the existing one.

 Log into Orion and click the home button at the top of the blue ribbon on the left of the Orion Interface.
 Then click on the “Create New Project” button and in the pop up window enter Tutorial for the name of the project and click “Save”.

-In the Permeability Simulation Floe, any 2D or 3D molecule can be used.
+In the Permeability - Run Permeability Simulation Floe, any 2D or 3D molecule can be used.
 However, for sampling concerns, users are encouraged to use molecules that fall within Lipinski’s Rule of Five.
 In this tutorial, a rigid small molecule acetylcholinesterase inhibitor, tacrine, will be used.
 The user will be instructed on how to prepare a molecule using the 2D sketcher, and will run the simulation for a short period (10 WE iterations).

 The steps to prepare the dataset and run the permeability are detailed below.